aephaN70/dev-rewards-program/README.md

 ### What is Developer Rewards program?

 Tadpole Finance is managed as an open source project.
 We invite all developers to participate in developing this project.
-As the reward, 10% of the TAD supply (Tadpole Finance platform token) will be distributed to developers who contribute to the Tadpole Finance codebase.
+As the reward, 10% or 100.000 TAD of the TAD supply (Tadpole Finance platform token) will be distributed to developers who contribute to the Tadpole Finance codebase.

 ### How do I participate in Developer Rewards Program?